microsoft/pyright/docs/configuration.md

 **reportConstantRedefinition** [boolean or string, optional]: Generate or suppress diagnostics for attempts to redefine variables whose names are all-caps with underscores and numerals.
 The default value for this setting is 'none'.

-**reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (different number of parameters, different parameter tyeps, or a different return type).
+**reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (different number of parameters, different parameter types, or a different return type).
 The default value for this setting is 'none'.

 **reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
 The Python specification indicates that such sequences will generate a syntax error in future versions.
 The default value for this setting is 'warning'.